 Part 1: About Allan Gray Superannuation and Retirement ►

 Part 2: How Super works

-Part 3: Benefits of investing with Allan Gr Superannuation and Retirement ay ►
+Part 3: Benefits of investing with Allan Gr ay

+Superannuation and Retirement

-Part 4: Risks of Super
+Part 4: Risks of Super ►

-Part 5: How we invest your money
+Part 5: How we invest your money ►

-Part 6: Fees and costs
+Part 6: Fees and costs ►

 Part 7: How Super is taxed

-Part 8: How to open and operate an Account ►
+Part 8: How to open and operate an

+Account

 Part 9: Other important information ►

 Part 10: Key definitions ►

-Type of fee Amount How and when paid Buy-sell spread Nil Refer to page 60 for details about the Buy-sell spread for investment options Switching fee Nil Not applicable Advice fee relating to all members investing in a particular MySuper product or Investment Option Nil There are no advice fees payable for advice provided to all members generally.
-For adviser fees payable for advice specific to your Account provided by your financial adviser, see Adviser services fees on page 60.
+Type of fee Amount How and when paid in the month, and deducted from your Account monthly and on exit.
+Buy-sell spread Nil Refer to page 60 for details about the Buy-sell spread for investment options Switching fee Nil Not applicable Advice fee relating to all members investing in a particular MySuper product or Investment Option Nil There are no advice fees payable for advice provided to all members generally.
 Other fees and costs 1 Varies Indirect Cost Ratio Cash Hub: 1.00% p.a. on the Cash Hub balance and the cash held in the Managed Account Model Portfolios (if any).
 Deducted from the interest earned before the interest rate is declared.